 - Try to write answers to your follow-up questions.

-This prewriting technique involves a lot of writing, but the writing is focused on answering specific questions.
+This technique involves a lot of writing, but the writing is focused on answering specific questions.

 Prewriting Activity 5: Creating an Outline

-So, it’s only helpful when you have a good idea of what you want to include in your paper.
-I don’t make an outline until I’ve gathered research on my topic.
+It’s only helpful when you have a good idea of what you want to include in your paper.

 Here’s the process for creating an outline: